 Recommended by his/her pastor/youth leader and parent/guardian.

 By contributing a portion of the camp cost, your church family has an opportunity to share in the camp experience with those who receive assistance.

 In our effort to have funds available for all youth needing financial assistance, each youth/family should pay, at minimum, the initial registration fee.
 Since camperships are awarded based primarily on need, accurate and complete information provided to the campership team is important.
 In addition, each family is expected to contribute a portion of the cost of the camp experience.
 We encourage each family to seek and apply for any financial assistance offered by the camp itself through grants or scholarships.

-Countryside Campership applications are due by April 1 of each year to allow time for review and response.
+Countryside Campership applications are due by June to allow time for review and response.
 If approved, the campership amount will be sent directly to the camp once registration is completed by the applicant’s family.
 The campership is for a specific individual and is not transferrable to any other youth or siblings.